LoginRadius/apidocs/database/supportdocs/docs/libraries/overview.md

 ===
 ---

 This document covers various implementation methods to help you deploy the **LoginRadius platform** quickly and easily.
-It includes deployment via well-known methods such as JavaScript libraries, web-based SDKs, Mobile SDKs, IDX, Identity Orchestration, and turn-key plugins, as well as secure credentials for connecting these to the **LoginRadius SaaS platform**.
+It includes deployment via well-known methods such as JavaScript libraries, web-based SDKs, Mobile SDKs, IDX, Identity Orchestration and turn-key plugins, as well as secure credentials for connecting these to the **LoginRadius SaaS platform**.

 ### JS Libraries